 Day 4, April 13th.
 PLAN: Brown Knowe to Peebles via Traquair 26 km.
 Lunch Cardrona village shop.
 Camp at Rosetta Holiday Park near Peebles.
 ACTUAL: a long and lavish breakfast at Cardrona, then as plan.

 Day 5, April 14th.
 PLAN: Peebles to the Bore Stane 30 km.
 Via shops at West Linton and supper at Carlops (Allan Ramsay Hotel).
-Wild camp at or near the Bore Stane.
-ACTUAL: as plan, except that the pub was too posh to even consider for supper, they charged me eight quid for a ham sandwich!
+Wild camp near the Bore Stane.
+ACTUAL: as plan, except that the pub was too posh for supper, they charged me eight quid for a ham sandwich!
 Supernoodles for me.

 Day 6, April 15th.
 PLAN: Bore Stane to Ratho, 27 km.
 Via Balerno (shops BUY 3 MEALS .75 kg) and Slateford.
 Camp at Linwater Caravan Park.
 ACTUAL: as plan, an easy day with two lavish meals.